Arriving in West Petauke - Zambia

 Above: A daylight photograph of the dense riverine bush I'd driven through in the pitch dark a few nights before in my efforts to find the camp.

-However, we gradually worked our way into a powerful torch beam lighting up the water surface, and used the beam to guide us towards the bank.
-With only about 2" of freeboard the guy poling had been pleading with me to sit absolutely still (I could work that out)!
-Although it certainly wasn't my first time in a mokoro, I didn't need reminding as the hippo were making a noise, and the Luangwa River has some huge crocs in it.
+However, we gradually worked our way into a powerful torch beam being shone across the water surface from the camp, and used the beam to guide us towards the bank.
+With only about 2" of freeboard the guy poling had been pleading with me to sit absolutely still (despite the language barrier I could understand his pleadings).
+Although it certainly wasn't my first time in a mokoro, and I didn't need reminding as the hippo were making a noise, and the Luangwa River has some huge crocs in it.

 Each of their muzzle loaders had a tiny cloth bag full of fine wood ash hanging on the rear of the trigger guard.
 Throughout my bush career, I've used an ash bag as a wind indicator but I was intrigued as to how they used theirs, so I asked one of the poachers to show me.
 He pretended to be stalking a buffalo and constantly flicked the ash bag with the finger next down from his trigger finger.
 His eyes kept quickly glancing down, and then back to his rough fore sight.
 The very fine ash drift gave him adequate time to monitor the wind.

-He explained further how he'd only shoot if he was within 25 paces of a buffalo.
+He explained further how he'd only shoot if he was within about 25 paces of a buffalo.
 Despite them being poachers, I had to admire their hunting prowess, and respect their pluck.
 Granted, they probably wounded more than they killed, however, they use homemade powder, and bullets made from bolts and cast iron pot shards.
-Buffalo are one of Africa's most dangerous and vindictive animals if wounded, and it certainly takes courage to hunt them like these guys do.
+Buffalo are one of Africa's most dangerous and vindictive animals if wounded, and it certainly takes courage to hunt them like those poachers do.
 True backwoodsman if ever.
+Talking from experience it's men like those poachers who make the best trackers.
+Years ago in Zimbabwe a poacher I'd arrested on numerous occasions eventually asked me if he could work for me as a tracker.
+Although getting on in years, he proved to be one of the best trackers I ever employed.

 Left: This is probably the most famous posed photo of Selous and shows him as a young man, holding a 4-bore.
 Once, during the heat of the moment while hunting elephant he erroneously loaded a double powder charge, and when he fired the weapon it certainly got his attention.